Attempt to rein in judicial powers fails in WVa Senate

 Resolution sponsor Charles Trump, a Morgan County Republican, argued that the temporary panel’s decision “violated and undermined” the separation of powers and “places the court above the other branches of government.”

-Charles Trump said the court system can address legislative actions after they’ve occurred.
+Trump said the court system can address legislative actions after they’ve occurred.
 But to infuse itself into ongoing proceedings such as the 2018 impeachment trials “is a pathway to judicial tyranny,” he said.

 A year ago the Senate also passed a resolution on a proposed constitutional amendment to prohibit the court from interfering in impeachment proceedings but it did not get the required two-thirds approval in the House of Delegates.